CurvSurf/FindSurface-RealityKit-visionOS-Response-to-Request/settings-window.md

 - `Adjust Device Anchor direction`: Lower the center-of-sight indicator (the black sphere) on the screen.
     > **Note**: While testing our app, we realized that when wearing the Apple Vision Pro, looking directly at the center of the sight (toward the negative Z axis of DeviceAnchor's `originFromAnchorTransform`) can cause eye strain by making users raise their eyes, despite individual differences.
 Considering advice from ISO ergonomics standards 9241-5, which recommend a -35° from the rest angle, we have added an option to adjust this direction from 0° to 25° downward.

 - `Preview Invocation Frequency` adjusts the invocation frequency of FindSurface's `Preview mode`.
 This means the app tries detecting the geometry in the given `sampling-per-second`.
+If you set this option to `Unlimited`, FindSurface will continuously attempt the next detection immediately after the previous detection ends, without any interval in between.

 - `Targeting method in Off-line mode` determines how to pick the seed point location when you spatial tap when `Preview mode` is disabled. `Device` means it will perform exactly the same way of `Preview mode`. `User` means it will perform exactly the same way as [FindSurface-RealityKit-visionOS](https://github.com/CurvSurf/FindSurface-RealityKit-visionOS#findsurface-realitykit-visionos) app does (i.e., where the user stares). `None` means it will ignore the gesture.